 Once the pencil sketch receives approval, the next process is colour sketches.
 Colour combinations really help sell the illustration and gives the client a good understanding of how is the final illustration is going to look.
 This is a crucial element of the development stage as it’s the last approval before the illustration is created.

 This is my standard way of working which is effective and keeps every happy!
 (If it ain’t broke don’t fix it!).

 The illustration below describes a young adult looking directly at the viewer, who is both determined, knowledgeable and direct.
 An active group feature behind to represent the activism as a group, in an University campus environment.

 I’ve used a limited colour palette of orange, red, blue, yellow, and some use of brown and green for the trees.
 This is my friendly and warm illustration style, that hopefully encourages readers to the publication.

 I wanted the magazine cover illustration to focus on the main character in the middle.
 This individual gives a powerful sense of the publication’s tone and subject.

 I’ve used my usual painting mediums of gouache, watercolour and digital to form this editorial illustration, and I’m really happy with how it turned out!
-To be given another magazine cover to illustrate, which I’ve had the opportunity to illustrate for on a few occasions, was a complete joy!
+To be given another magazine cover to illustrate, which I’ve had the opportunity to produce a magazine illustration, was a complete joy!
 I love this type of commission and I’m always on the look out for more!
-This project was a lot of fun to be involved in.
+This project was a lot of fun.